Sadri199/backend1-94575-entrega2/readme.md

 ### Special Thanks

-- ChatGPT for generating the first 10 lines of this markdown and leaving me the rest to do it myself.
-Thank you for nothing.
+- To all the Chinese developers that make cheap copies of 1980s games, put them on cartridges and sell them.